 I am honored to serve the students, staff, and families in our community as a member of the NAFCS board.
 As a graduate of our schools, it is important to me that we continue to meet the high expectations this community has for our public schools.
 Our children deserve a broad range of choices in curriculum, the arts, and extracurricular activities.
 We must prepare the students of today for the opportunities of tomorrow, while maintaining fiscal responsibility.

-Jenny Higbie, Vice President
+Jenny Higbie, Member